 MICHAEL J. SANTORELLI

-Michael J. Santorelli is a Director of the Advanced Communications Law and Policy Institute (ACLP) at New York Law School.
-In that capacity, he oversees all aspects of the ACLP’s research and scholarly writing, as well as developing and maintaining the ACLP’s core program.
+Michael J. Santorelli is Director of the Advanced Communications Law and Policy Institute (ACLP) at New York Law School.
+In that capacity, he oversees the ACLP’s research and analysis of the legal, regulatory, and public policy issues impacting broadband connectivity.
 Michael writes widely on broadband, telecommunications, wireless, and Internet law and public policy issues.

-Immediately prior to joining the ACLP, Michael was the Policy Director for the New York City Council’s Committee on Technology in Government.
-As its lead staffer, he was responsible for organizing hearings, preparing policy papers on a diverse array of topics, and advising Council Members on communications issues.
+Immediately prior to joining the ACLP, Michael was the lead staff member for the New York City Council’s Committee on Technology.
+In that role, he was responsible for organizing hearings, preparing policy papers on a diverse array of topics, and advising Council Members on communications issues.
 Other duties included drafting legislation and working with local stakeholders – corporations, nonprofits, small businesses, and individuals – to develop strategies for spurring the use of new technologies across the city.

 Michael received his B.A., cum laude, from Tufts University, and his J.D., cum laude, from New York Law School.